ionelmc/python-fields/README.rst

 FAQ
 ===

-Why should I use this ?
+Why should I use this?
 -----------------------

 It's less to type, why have quotes around when the names need to be valid symbols anyway.
 In fact, this is one of the shortest forms possible to specify a container with fields.

 But you're abusing a very well known syntax.
 You're using attribute access instead of a list of strings.
-Why ?
+Why?
 --------------------------------------------------------------------------------------------------------------

 Symbols should be symbols.
-Why validate strings so they are valid symbols when you can avoid that ?
+Why validate strings so they are valid symbols when you can avoid that?
 Just use symbols.
 Save on both typing and validation code.

 The use of language constructs is not that surprising or confusing in the sense that semantics precede